Jon Gruden has honor revoked by Tampa Bay Buccaneers - NewsBreak

 Gruden was inducted into the team’s Ring of Honor in 2017.
 The Ring of Honor is meant to honor the most influential coaches and players in a team’s history.
 Gruden led the Buccaneers to their first Super Bowl victory as head coach in 2003.

 Gruden resigned as head coach of the Raiders Monday following the release of his offensive emails.
 “I love the Raiders and do not want to be a distraction.
 Thank you to all the players, coaches, staff, and fans of Raider Nation.
-I’m sorry, I never meant to hurt anyone,” he said in a statement.Jon Gruden out as Raiders head coach
+I’m sorry, I never meant to hurt anyone,” he said in a statement.Jon Gruden resigns as Raiders coach over unearthed offensive emails

 The NFL obtained emails that Gruden sent to Bruce Allen, the former president of the Washington Football Team, in a separate investigation of workplace misconduct regarding that franchise.